 Unfortunately, traditional memory foam pillows hold on to heat and tend to be “hot pillows”.
 This is why “ventilated” memory foam pillows are so popular.

 The ideal pillow here will need to have built-in features to promote better cooling.
 There are various methods of keeping a memory foam pillow cool, like ventilation holes, for example.

 Some pillows infuse cooling gel into the foam, while others simply have a gel layer on top.
 In our experience, all of these methods have about the same efficacy.

 Which method they use doesn’t really matter – so long as there is a cooling feature included.

 Unlike traditional pillows that balloon up as you head towards the center, this pillow has a uniform sham across the pillow.
 And that shape is flat!

-Again, the ideal pillow should be dense; more on the medium to firm end of the spectrum rather than soft.
+More on the medium to firm end of the spectrum rather than soft.
 You’ll want a pillow that’s gentle enough to cradle your head and neck, yet firm enough to keep it at a certain distance from mattress level.

 It strikes the balance of soft, yet supportive.